 In the end, Call of the Sea is a great experience top to bottom with a beautiful and gorgeous map, and some entertaining yet challenging puzzles that will have you scratching your head on how to solve all its intricate enigmas.

-No warnings, only this game has some fantasy thematic, like I mentioned very much as Atlantis: The Lost Empire.
+This game also has some fantasy/supernatural thematic, like I mentioned very much as Atlantis: The Lost Empire.
+For example, a ritual is revealed to have taken place and an “elder-god” is mentioned.